 All student services are available during Keyano business hours: Monday to Friday, 8h30-16h30.
+The Library has evening and weekend hours.
+Please check keyano.ca/library for current hours.

 Accessibility Services: provides accommodations for students with disabilities.
 Students with documented disabilities, or who suspect a disability, can meet with a Learning Strategist to discuss their current learning barriers and possible accommodations.
 Students who have accessed accommodations in the past are encouraged to contact us to request them for the semester.
 Please note that requesting accommodations is a process and requires time to arrange.
 Contact us as soon as you know you may require accommodations.
 For accessibility services supports and to book a virtual appointment, please contact accessibility.services@keyano.ca.